The order in which fossils appear over time can be understood in one of four ways. This article summarises the various interpretations.

-Natural selection acts only by the preservation and accumulation of small inherited modifications… If it could be demonstrated that any complex organ existed which could not possibly have been formed by numerous, successive, slight modifications, my theory would absolutely break down.
+Natural selection acts only by the preservation and accumulation of small inherited modifications.
+If it could be demonstrated that any complex organ existed which could not possibly have been formed by numerous, successive, slight modifications, my theory would absolutely break down.

 The Origin of Species, 1859.

-Darwin felt he could imagine a finely graduated series of forms meandering from, say, no eye at all to the complex eye of an octopus or eagle, and though it might have been paradoxical to suggest that chance processes could produce exquisite design, he believed such progressions were plausible.
-However, the ultimate test still lay with the fossil record.
-The question was whether life had so evolved, not merely whether it could have.
+Darwin felt he could imagine a finely graduated series of forms meandering from, say, no eye at all to the complex eye of an octopus or eagle, and since he could imagine them, it seemed reasonable to suppose that they might have happened.
+Given enough time, chance processes might have produced an appearance of exquisite design.
+Still, although he laid the burden of proof on those who doubted his theory, the ultimate test lay with the fossil record.
+The question was whether life had evolved from simple to complex, not merely whether it could have.

 Why then is not every geological formation and every strata full of such intermediate links?
 Geology assuredly does not reveal any such finely-graduated organic chain; and this, perhaps, is the most obvious and serious objection which can be urged against my theory.

-(3) The start of every apparently new lineage in the record represents a fresh act of creation – the view taken, for example, by 19th-century geologist Charles Lyell and 20th-century founder president of ‘Reasons to Believe’, Hugh Ross.
+(3) The start of every apparently new lineage in the record represents a fresh act of creation – the view taken, for example, by 19th-century geologist Charles Lyell and 20th-century founder of ‘Reasons to Believe’, Hugh Ross.
 Commonly called progressive creationism, this is a theistic attempt to explain the fossil record.
-Whenever it proves difficult to connect a new form of life to a form that went before, the inference is that God created the organism shortly before its appearance.
+Whenever it proves difficult to connect a new form of life to a form that went before, God is inferred to have created the organism shortly before its appearance.
 The days of creation in Genesis are interpreted as aeons hundreds of millions of years long, with numerous creative interventions occurring at different moments in the course of each day.
 To quote an expositor of Ross, ‘God may have supernaturally intervened millions, possibly even billions, of times throughout the history of the universe.’
 As the total number of species ever to have existed does not exceed billions, this comes very close to the fixity of species concept.